GatorSense/STARSEED/README.md

 This product is Copyright (c) 2021 J. Peeples, W. Xu, R. Gloaguen, D. Rowland, A. Zare, and Z. Brym.
 All rights reserved.

-## <a name="CitingHist"></a>Citing EMD Analysis Approach
+## <a name="CitingHist"></a>Citing STARRED

 If you use the analysis code, please cite the following reference using the following entry.

 **Plain Text**

 Peeples, J., Xu, W., Gloaguen, R., Rowland, D., Zare, A., and Brym, Z. (2021).
-Computer Engineering for in-Depth Characterization of Root Architecture: example on Sesamum indicum using Earth Mover's Distance
+Spatial and Texture Analysis of Root System Architecture with Earth mover’s Distance(STARRED).

 **BibTex (TBD)**
 ```
-@article{peeples2021computer,
+@article{peeples2021Spatial,
-  title={Computer Engineering for in-Depth Characterization of Root Architecture: example on Sesamum indicum using Earth Mover's Distance},
+  title={Spatial and Texture Analysis of Root System Architecture with Earth mover’s Distance(STARRED)},
   author={Peeples, Joshua and Xu, Weihuang and Gloaguen, Romain and Rowland, Diane, and Zare, Alina and Brym, Zachary},
   journal={},
   year={2021}